top of page

 The Red-Blue game is an engaging and insightful tool

 The game, developed by the US military in the 1950s and now in the public domain, is a staple in negotiation training offered by Rational Games Inc. The red-blue demonstrates whether people display a win-win (cooperative) or win-lose orientation (selfish competitive) in a semi-serious environment.
+The video below is a great illustration of the prisoner's dilemma that encapsulates the Red-Blue Game.

 In the Red-Blue game, participants are divided into two teams.
 The game is played over ten rounds, where teams independently decide to "Play Red" or "Play Blue".
 The scoring system rewards cooperation and punishes undue competition, while also tempting teams to defect.
 Notably, participants can meet twice during the game to negotiate and devise strategies to maximize their collective payout.